- Exklusive Inhalte

 Distribution and habitat

-Papaver Somniferum is originally native to the eastern Mediterranean, but is now grown worldwide in moderate and subtropical regions.
+Papaver somniferum is originally native to the eastern Mediterranean, but is now grown worldwide in moderate and subtropical regions.
 The plant prefers sunny locations with well -permeable, nutrient -rich soils.
 In agriculture, sleeping poppies are cultivated both because of its seeds, which are used in the food industry, as well as because of its milk juice, which is used to obtain opium.

 Composition and medical effect

-Papaver Somniferum's milk juice, also called Opium, contains a variety of alkaloids, including the best known such as Morphin, Codein, Thebain and Papaverin.
+Papaver somniferum's milk juice, also called Opium, contains a variety of alkaloids, including the best known such as Morphin, Codein, Thebain and Papaverin.
 These alkaloids have strong pharmacological effects and are used in medicine primarily as pain relievers, coughing stentors and sedatives.
-Morphine, the main alkaloid of the bed poppy, is one of the most effective known painkillers, but is only used under strict control due to its strongly addictive properties.
+Morphine, the main alkaloid of the opium poppy, is one of the most effective known painkillers, but is only used under strict control due to its strongly addictive properties.

 Historical and cultural meaning

-Papaver Somniferum has a long history of use that goes back to antiquity.
+Papaver somniferum has a long history of use that goes back to antiquity.
 The Sumerers called the plant "Hul Gil", which means "plant of happiness", and it was used in ancient Egypt, Greece and Rome both as medicine and in religious rituals.
 Opium production and the opium trade had far -reaching social and political effects over the centuries, especially in modern times during the opium wars between China and Great Britain in the 19th century.

 The cultural and religious use of opium ranges from use in spiritual ceremonies to everyday use as a pain reliever.
-The dual nature of Papaver Somniferum, both as a healing and as a destructive means, makes it a plant of great cultural and moral importance.
+The dual nature of Papaver somniferum, both as a healing and as a destructive means, makes it a plant of great cultural and moral importance.

 Toxicology and potential for abuse